 Drama takes place on two levels at Treverton College…

 Firstly, two exciting productions happen on the Treverton theatre stage every year.
-The College puts on a full dramatic production in the first half of the year, with a musical every second year.
+The College puts on a full dramatic production every year, with a musical every second year.
 Auditions are open to the whole school.
-In the past such shows such as ‘Grease’, ‘Annie’, ‘Fiddler on the Roof’, ‘Midsummer Night’s Dream’, ‘Servant of Two Masters’, ‘Joseph and his amazing techni-coloured dreamcoat’ and ‘Hairspray’ have graced the stage.
+In the past such shows such as ‘Grease’, ‘Annie’, ‘Fiddler on the Roof’, ‘Midsummer Night’s Dream’, ‘Servant of Two Masters’, ‘Joseph and his amazing techni-coloured dreamcoat’, ‘Hairspray’, ‘Peter Pan’, ‘Every(wo)man and ‘Bugsy Malone’ have graced the stage.

-In the second half of the year, the College pupils are able to take part in the annual Revue, which showcases the many talents of the pupils, including singing, dancing, music and drama.
+Each year, the College pupils are also able to take part in the annual Revue, which showcases the many talents of the pupils, including singing, dancing, music and drama.
+The College also has more low-key showcases of performance work, in the form of cultural concerts and musical soirees.
 Memories are made that last for a lifetime.